GuojiaoLin/GuojiaoLin.github.io/index.md

   <div style="text-align: center; margin-bottom: 20px;">
     <img src="file/robot_dream.jpg" style="margin-top: 10px; margin-bottom: 10px; max-width: 90%; height: auto;">
-    <div style="margin-top: 4px; font-style: normal;">The image is from the movie <em>Robot Dreams</em>, one of my all-time favorite films.
+    <div style="margin-top: 4px; font-style: normal; font-size: 12px;">The image is from the movie <em>Robot Dreams</em>, one of my all-time favorite films.
 I look forward to the day when robots can achieve what is depicted in the movie.</div>
   </div>

 </div>